bempp/bempp-rs/.github/ISSUE_TEMPLATE/quadrature.md

----
+t---
-name: solvers-quadrature
+name: bempp-quadrature
-about: Create a issue relates to the solvers-quadrature crate
+about: Create a issue relates to the bempp-quadrature crate
 title: ''
-labels: solvers-quadrature
+labels: bempp-quadrature
 assignees: ''

 ---